VincentdeWit94/php-boilerplate/README.md

 ```

 ######Loading javascript assets or CSS assets
-SlimStarter shipped with default master template with js and css asset already in place, to load your own js or css file
+This system shippes with default master template with js and css asset already in place, to load your own js or css file
 you can use ```loadJs``` or ```loadCss``` , ```removeJs``` or ```removeCss``` to remove js or css, ```resetJs``` or ```resetCss```
 to remove all queued js or css file.